2lag/edit/README.md

 todo :
 - fix submenu bools not properly toggling off
 - remove magic numbers where functions/code can be used
-- - text offset in rect ( calculate text size ), etc
+- - text offset in rect ( calculate text size ) & more
 - code out functionality of each menu option
 - move any mousemove functionality to mousehook & same with any keyboard
 - fix not being able to full screen drag on vert monitor ( wnd_drag.cpp )